Glossary term

 Global scale

-The Paris Agreement requires countries to pursue efforts to limit the increase in global temperature to 1.5°C. To achieve this, contract parties need to ensure that their climate targets and mitigation measures align with pathways that predict a global temperature increase of a maximum of 1.5°C by 2100, with little to no overshoot.
-The 'pathways' referred to here are, for example, the pathways examined by the Intergovernmental Panel for Climate Change ( IPCC ).
+The Paris Agreement requires countries to pursue efforts to limit the increase in global temperature to 1.5C.
+To achieve this, contract parties need to ensure that their climate targets and mitigation measures align with mitigation pathways that predict a global temperature increase of a maximum of 1.5C by 2100, with little to no overshoot.
+The ‘mitigation pathways’ referred to here are, for example, the mitigation pathways examined by the Intergovernmental Panel for Climate Change (IPCC).

-A climate target will be 1.5°C aligned if the company setting the target is able to rapidly reduce its emissions in a manner that meets eligible 1.5°C pathways.
-Contract parties may want to consider using standards where an independent body will verify that their targets are 1.5°C aligned.
+A climate target will be 1.5C aligned if the contract parties setting the target are able to rapidly reduce their emissions in a manner that meets eligible 1.5C mitigation pathways.
+Contract parties may want to consider using standards where an independent body can be engaged to verify that their targets are 1.5C aligned.
 An example is the SBTi Net-Zero Standard.

 Little to no overshoot

-There are pathways that achieve the 1.5°C goal by 2100 by exceeding this temperature first (over 0.1%) and then reaching 1.5°C in 2100.
+There are mitigation pathways that achieve the 1.5C goal by 2100 by exceeding this temperature first (over 0.1 percent) and then reaching 1.5C in 2100.
 This occurs if emissions reductions are delayed and removals are relied upon later.
-The IPCC Special Report on 1.5°C shows that the risks of a high overshoot on natural and human systems are immense and potentially long-lasting and irreversible.
-As such, contract parties should only consider pathways that achieve 1.5°C by 2100 that have no or little overshoot.
+[The IPCC Special Report on 1.5C shows that the risks of a high overshoot on natural and human systems are immense and potentially long-lasting and irreversible.
+As such, contract parties should only consider pathways that achieve 1.5C by 2100 that have no or little overshoot.]

 This definition is very similar to TCLP’s glossary term Paris Aligned.
 While these terms are often used interchangeably, there are clear distinctions between the two.